19hours/sg-statutes/Acts/State Courts Act.md

 ### Jurisdiction by agreement in certain actions

 23\.
-Where the parties to an action agree, by a memorandum signed by them or their respective solicitors, a District Court shall have jurisdiction to hear and try any action founded on contract or tort notwithstanding that the debt, demand or damage claimed exceeds the District Court limit.
+Where the parties to an action agree, by a memorandum signed by them or their respective solicitors, a District Court shall have jurisdiction under section 19(2) to hear and try the action notwithstanding that —

-[6/76; 3/86; 15/93]
+(a) the amount claimed in the action exceeds the District Court limit; or

+(b) any remedy or relief sought in the action is in respect of a subject-matter the value of which exceeds the District Court limit.

+[31/2010 wef 01/01/2011]

 Transfer of counterclaim from District Court to High Court